 - The second point is varied in the third film: the actual time machine part isn't broken — no need to harness lightning — but the car is broken in a way that can't be fixed in the time they are in, and since the time travel requires reaching a specific high speed...

 - Inverted in Idiocracy, where Joe travels to the future in Suspended Animation and tries to find a time machine to return to the past.
+Turns out said "Time Machine" was a simple ride, going through a horribly incorrect history.

-- Timerider: The Adventure of Lyle Swann.
+- Timerider The Adventure Of Lyle Swann.
 The title character is accidentally sent back to the Wild West by a time travel experiment.
 He's eventually rescued by the scientists who sent him back.

-- In Johnny And The Bomb, Wobbler finds himself unable to travel forward in time from the Second World War after he inadvertently causes the death of his own grandfather, leading to a timeline where he stays in the past and uses his foreknowledge to become the richest man in the world.
+- In Johnny and the Bomb, Wobbler finds himself unable to travel forward in time from the Second World War after he inadvertently causes the death of his own grandfather, leading to a timeline where he stays in the past and uses his foreknowledge to become the richest man in the world.
 His friends go back to save Wobbler's grandfather and restore the timeline.

 - In Doomsday Book and Blackout/All Clear by Connie Willis, time travelers are stranded in the past, the former during the Black Death and the latter during the second World War.